NomOrigine Background

 The name Andy is a diminutive form of the Greek name Andreas, which in turn is derived from the Greek word "aner" meaning "man" or "warrior."
 Andy is commonly used as a nickname for the given names Andrew or Andrea.
 It became popular as a standalone name in the English-speaking world in the mid-20th century.

-Unlock and discover the hidden secrets of the first name Andy!
+Unlock and discover the hidden secrets of the first name Andy

-For 3.95 $, access the fascinating history of your first name and discover details you won't find anywhere else!
+For only 3.95 $, get exclusive access to the complete and fascinating history of your first name.
+Discover details you won't find anywhere else!

 • Full access for 7 days